103-06 How To Do Stock Market Trend Analysis

 What is a long-term trend in stocks?

 A long-term stock trend is typically defined as a move that lasts from several months to several years.
-This can be due to a number of factors, such as earnings reports, economic conditions, and global events.
+This can be due to several factors, such as earnings reports, economic conditions, and global events.

 Using stock trend direction & timeframes together

-By combining the above terms, you could be specific about the market trend.
+You could be specific about the market trend by combining the above terms.
 For example, you could say the market is in a short-term up-trend but a long-term down-trend.
 But isn’t that contradictory, the market being both an uptrend and a downtrend simultaneously?

 Not really; it makes perfect sense.